sybip/gtm-lab/README.md

 been consistently inferior to the original GTM in terms of both accuracy and stability.
-This has been addressed partially by employing frequency offset correction and temperature compensation functionality in the code, however, it remains a subject for ongoing study and further improvement.
+This has been addressed partially by employing frequency offset correction and temperature compensation functionality in the code, however, it remains an area of ongoing study and further improvement.

 ### RF power output
 Most common radio modules (with the exception of Micromod/EByte) have a